Webrewthebestbeer1/brew/README.md

 This is our internal webpages for our brews.

-The backend is based on Django with Django REST Framework for serializing the models.
+The backend is based on Django for authentication, session management and template engine.
+Django REST Framework is used for serializing and exposing the models.
 The frontend is written in AngularJS.

 ### Development setup